PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 >They might get a bit killed the catching my Lud.
 >Well, whatever's left, you must bring it to me.

+# Boltac and Relan and Rattick #

+In the distance, there were the sound of scraping footfalls, and strange hissing grunts.
+Relan grew wide-eyed and crouched down, grabbing his sword.
+Boltac looked to Rattick.

+"Orcs my merchant friend.
+Hungry for the fatty flesh of shop keepers no doubt."

+"Enh-henh, let's keep moving."
+He looked at Relan.
+"Quietly.
+And if possible, don't do anything too stupid."
+He slapped his kid's hand away from his sword.

+fork in the tunnel.
+Sounds like Orc's are coming from both directions.

+No wait, I think they are coming from behind.

+Which way do we go, asked Boltac.

+Relan put his hand on his sword hilt.
+"I say we go right, stout companions."

+"Left," hissed Rattick in an immediate and automatic contradiction.

+Boltac rolled his eyes.

+"We should go right," Relan said, nodding to himself as if he was just figuring this out for the first time, "because the right and good is the "

+The strange, hissing grunts grew closer.

+"We are sneaking into a powerful wizard's dungeon to steal his treasure, what is good about that," demanded Rattick?
+"You'll be no thief at all if you try to be polite about it," Rattick said to Relan.

+As the young boy's face grew red with anger, Boltac stepped between him and asked, "Why do you want to go left?"

+Rattick smiled, "I just like the left."

+Another guttural utterance echoed through the system of tunnels.
+"We can't stay here," hissed Rattick.
+Boltac shoved both of them aside and walked to the left tunnel.

+Relan rushed after the merchant, "But you can't trust him."

+"I don't," said Boltac, "This tunnel leads down and we needed to make a decision.
+Wait a minute, where is Rattick?"
+They both turned to see two shadows with pointy ears grabbing the cowled shadow of Rattick.

+From around the corner, Rattick's cry echoed, "Save yourselves, I will hold them off!"

+As Boltac ran, he wondered, "Why would Rattick allow himself to get caught."

+> should Rattick know that Boltac is after the girl?

+# Bit with Relan #

+He can't kill the Troll that chases them.

+Boltac knocks him out.
+Saps him down with a coin purse.

+What gives?

+Relan tells his story. parents, small town, left because it was boring, but being a hero is not all he thought it was going to be.

+Boltac tells his story.
+(But it wasn't the whole story.
+In fact, it almost never is.)

+Relan proves himself in the end.

+# +++++++ Right Here +++++++++

 # Rattick Betrays Him #